 Because the scrotum is a low-pressure sac that hangs outside of the body, it is more susceptible to bleeding.
 For this reason, it is important that you remain inactive except for brief walks the day of your surgery.
 You will also awake with a small incision through which your doctor performed the surgery.
-It is not uncommon to see some blood in your urine or feel some burning upon urination for up to three days after your surgery.
-Occasionally your doctor will also put a small stent in place to assist with urination.
-This can cause some bleeding and will be removed when your doctor decides.
+It is not uncommon to see some blood in the urine or feel some burning upon urination for up to three days after your surgery.

-- Expect some bleeding and oozing around the incision for the first week after surgery. - Red/pink urine is not uncommon the first few days after surgery. - Swelling of the testes is not uncommon for the first 48 hours after surgery.
-You may want to use a bag of frozen peas wrapped in a towel to help reduce the swelling.
+- Expect some bleeding and oozing around incision site for the first week after surgery. - Red/pink urine can be expected the first few days following surgery. - Swelling of the testes is not uncommon for the first 48 hours after surgery.